beling/book-pl/src/ch10-00-generics.md

 hold the largest number, which in this case is 100.

-To find the largest number in two different lists of numbers, we can duplicate the code in Listing 10-1 and use the same logic at two different places in the program, as shown in Listing 10-2.
+To find the largest number in two different lists of numbers, we can duplicate the code in listing 10-1 and use the same logic at two different places in the program, as shown in listing 10-2.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-02/src/main.rs}}